The Mark of the Bell Witch (2020) Review

-Seth Breedlove’s new documentary, The Mark of the Bell Witch covers one of the more interesting chapters in American folklore.
-From 1817 to 1821 the Bell family of Adams Tennessee were terrorized by a strange and malevolent entity.
-At first it manifested itself in strange noises and poltergeist activity.
-Eventually it developed a voice and told those who would listen that its name was Kate.
-And that it intended to kill the head of the family John Bell.
-After he died from a strange illness or possibly was poisoned in December of 1820 the Bell Witch slowly faded away as mysteriously as it appeared.
+Seth Breedlove’s new documentary, The Mark of the Bell Witch, covers one of the more interesting chapters in American folklore.
+From 1817 to 1821 the Bell family of Adams, Tennessee were terrorized by a strange and malevolent entity.
+At first, it manifested itself in strange noises and poltergeist activity.
+Eventually, it developed a voice and told those who would listen that its name was Kate.
+And that it intended to kill the head of the family, John Bell.
+After he died from a strange illness or possibly was poisoned in December 1820 the Bell Witch slowly faded away as mysteriously as it appeared.

 That was just one of the strange animals reportedly seen on the Bell homestead in the days leading up to Kate’s arrival.
 The Mark of the Bell Witch covers this with black and white recreations and artwork accompanied by voiceovers from experts in local history, folklore and the pastor of the local church.
 There is also narration and readings from contemporary accounts of the events read by Lauren Ashley Carter (Artik, Black Site).
 It’s interesting to hear the different, sometimes conflicting, versions of the events they tell.